-Invocation is defined in Table 58.
+Invocation is defined in Table 60.
 An invocation can use positional arguments or named arguments.
 If positional, all arguments must be supplied.
 If named, unsupplied arguments are bound to null.
 Note that e can be a user-defined function, a user-defined external function, or a built-in function.

-Table 58: Semantics of invocation
+Table 60: Semantics of invocation

-Grammar Rule FEEL Mapped to Domain Applicability 40, 41, 44 e(e 1 ,) e(e 1 ,) e is a function with matching arity 40, 41, 42, 43 $e(n_i:e_i,)$ e(n i :e 1 ,) e is a function with matching parameter names
+Grammar Rule FEEL Mapped to Domain Applicability 40, 41, 44 e (e 1 ,) e(e 1 ,) e is a function with matching arity 40, 41, 42, 43 $e(n_1:e_1,)$ $e(n_i:e_1,)$ e is a function with matching parameter names

-Properties are defined in Table 59 and Table 60.
-If type(e) is date and time, time, or duration, and name is a property name in the meaning is given by Table 60 and Table 61.
-For example, FEEL(date and time(" $03-07-2012Z_2012-03-07Z_2)$ ) = 2012.
+Properties are defined in Table 61 and Table 62.
+If type(e) is date and time, time, or duration, and name is a property name in the meaning is given by Table 62 and Table 63.
+For example, FEEL($date\ and\ time("03-07-2012Z_2012-03-07Z_2r) = 2012$.

-Table 59: General semantics of properties
+Table 61: General semantics of properties

 Grammar Rule FEEL Mapped to Domain Applicability 20 e.name e."name" type(e) is a context 20 e.name see below type(e) is a date/time/duration type(e) e. name name = date result is the name d component of the date object e .
 Valid names are shown to the right. year, month, day, weekday date and time result is the named component of the date and time object e.
-Valid names are shown to the right. time offset and timezone may be null year, month, day, weekday, hour, minute, second, time offset, timezone time result is the named component of the time object e.
+Valid names are shown to the right. time offset and timezone may be null year, month, day, weekday, minute, second, time offset, timezone time result is the named component of the time object e.
 Valid names are shown to the right. time offset and timezone may be null hour, minute, second, time offset, timezone years and months duration result is the name d component of the years and months duration object e .
-Valid names are shown to the right. years, months days and time duration result is the name d component of the days and time duration object e .
-Valid names are shown to the right. days, hours, minutes, seconds name type(name) description year number The year number as an integer in the interval [-999,999,999 999,999,999] month month number The month number as an integer in the interval [112], where 1 is January and 12 is December day number The day of the month as an integer in the interval [131] weekday number The day of the week as an integer in the interval [17] where 1 is Monday and 7 is Sunday (compliant with the definition in ISO 8601) hour number The hour of the day as an integer in the interval [023] minute number The minute of the hour as an integer in the interval [059] second number The second of the minute as a decimal in the interval [060] time offset days and time duration The duration offset corresponding to the timezone the date or date and time value represents.
-The time offset duration must be in the interval [duration("-PT14H")duration("PT14H")] as per the XML Schema Part 2 dateTime datatype.
-The time offset property returns null when the object does not have a time offset set. timezone string The timezone identifier as defined in the IANA Time Zones database.
-The timezone property returns null when the object does not have an IANA timezone defined. years number The normalized years component of a years and months duration value as an integer.
-This property returns null when invoked on a days and time duration value.
+Valid names are shown to the right. days and time duration result is the name d component of the days and time duration object e .
+Valid names are shown to the right.

-Table 60: List of properties per type
+Table 62: List of properties per type